 The Delo newspaper is owned by the financial management company FMR, through its subsidiary, FMR-Media, which is engaged in publishing.
-FMR is owned by businessman Stojan Petrič who is described as “politically well connected”.
-Reportedly, he bought DELO in 2015 for “€7.3 million” which is less than its former value of “€95 million” that was paid by the former owner, Brewer Pivovarna Laško.
+FMR is owned by businessman Stojan Petrič who is described as “politically well connected.”
+Reportedly, he bought DELO in 2015 for “€7.3 million,” which is less than its former value of “€95 million” that was paid by the former owner, Brewer Pivovarna Laško.
 Delo’s revenue is derived through advertising and subscription fees.

 Analysis / Bias

 DW reports a Delo journalist critical of the Janez Janša Government was “fired shortly after he wrote commentary critical of his government’s foreign policy.”
-Further, OSCE reports an investigative journalist from Delo, Anuška Delič was prosecuted for publishing classified information which poses a threat to free media.
+Further, OSCE reports an investigative journalist from Delo, Anuška Delič, was prosecuted for publishing classified information, which poses a threat to free media.

-In review, when reporting on politics Delo generally presents news with balance such as ”Janša confirmed the introduction of free transport for pensioners from 1 July”.
-They also use moderately loaded language such as this: “The government report on the purchase of protective equipment directly attacks Marjan Šarc”.
-On issues such as immigration, they publish articles with a neutral tone “A set of measures to manage migration”.
+When reporting on politics Delo generally presents news with balance, such as ”Janša confirmed the introduction of free transport for pensioners from 1 July”.
+They also use moderately loaded language such as this: “The government report on the purchase of protective equipment directly attacks Marjan Šarc.”
+On issues such as immigration, they publish articles with a neutral tone, “A set of measures to manage migration”.

 Failed Fact Checks